samrods/CRSL/README.md

 This repository holds the code for the CRSL _(Clarksons Research Services Limited)_ 5 a-side Football website.

+Additional Documentation includes the Product Report which can be downloaded from: [https://ci301.slr46.brighton.domains/](https://ci301.slr46.brighton.domains/)

 Below is a table outlining the files involved to make the website, their purpose and how many lines of code each has.

 | File Name:           | Description:                                                                               | Lines of Code: |